Installation¶

 Warning

-While we try to make it straightforward to run pretalx, it still requires some Linux experience to get it right, particularly to make sure that standard security practices are followed.
+Even though we try to make it straightforward to run pretalx, it still requires some Linux experience to get it right, particularly to make sure that standard security practices are followed.
 If you’re not feeling comfortable managing a Linux server, check out our hosting and service offers at pretalx.com.

-Step 0: Prerequisites¶
+Step 0: Requirements¶

 Python 3.10 or newer

-An SMTP server to send out mails
+Access to an SMTP server to send out mails

-An HTTP reverse proxy like nginx to allow HTTPS connections and serve files from the filesystem
+A reverse proxy like nginx to allow HTTPS connections and serve files from the filesystem

 nodejs and npm (usually bundled with nodejs).
 You’ll need a supported version of nodejs.